wlong799/SLogo/design/Design.md

 The goal of this project is to develop an integrated development environment for a simplified version of the programming language Logo, named "SLogo".
 There are two main design goals in mind for this project.
-First, we want to ensure that the back-end part of the project (e.g. command parsing, function storage, control of the turtle) is separated from the front-end part of the project (e.g. graphic display, handling of user input).
+First, we want to ensure that the back-end part of the project (e.g. command parsing, function storage, control of the dataStorage) is separated from the front-end part of the project (e.g. graphic display, handling of user input).
 This will allow us to work on each half of the project independently, as long as we spend time in the beginning carefully designing how these two halves of